bhaveek424/gatsby-intermediate/README.md

-# Intermediate Gatsby on Frontend Masters
+# Intermediate Gatsby

-This is the project we'll work through during the Frontend Masters Intermediate Gatsby course.
+Development in progrs...